regdamon25/reggieburrus_portfolio/README.md

 ## 📌 Credits

-Big up to [Brittany Chiang](https://brittanychiang.com) for her project that inspire me to adapt it on m own, Thanks!
+Special thanks to [Brittany Chiang](https://brittanychiang.com) for her inspiring project that motivated me to adapt and incorporate it into my own work.
+Much appreciated!

 ## 📈 Roadmap